 Truffle-Hunting, Chateau-Living And Wine-Tasting In the French Dordogne Valley (61)

-Dessert, which is always my favourite, was a melted French caramel candy (its apparently a popular childhood favourite) with crumble, ice cream and strawberries!
-So soooooo good!
+Dessert, which is always my favourite, was melted French caramel candy (apparently a popular childhood favourite) with crumble, ice cream, and strawberries!
+It was so good!

 Truffle-Hunting, Chateau-Living And Wine-Tasting In the French Dordogne Valley (62)